borchand/aigs/README.md

 2. Clone this repo `git clone https://github.com/syrkis/aigs.git`
 3. Sync `uv sync` in the repo.

 Open the repo in your IDE.
-You can run the code with our dependencies using `uv run python main.py`
+You can run the code with our dependencies using `uv run python main.py`.
+For your own project, you can add our code as a dependency, with `uv add aigs` or `pip install aigs`.

 ## labs